 Valemas, et. al. v.
-City of San Antonio (Valemas II).
+City of San Antonio.
 Valemas and subcontractor L. Payne performed construction work for the City on W.W.
 White Road, but there have been issues with subsidence.
 The City withheld payment of the final invoice and retainage payments, totaling approximately \$400,000.00.
 Plaintiffs also allege delay damages.
 The City accepted the completed project but requires proof of payment to all subs and vendors prior to releasing final payment.
 The City denies delay damages are owing.
-This case is not currently set for trial.
+This case is not currently set for trial

 L. Payne Construction v.
 City of San Antonio.
 Plaintiff was a subcontractor to Valemas, Inc. on a construction contract for work on Clark Avenue in San Antonio.
 Plaintiff alleges that it did not receive final payment and that it is entitled to delay damages in excess of \$500,000.
-This case is set for trial on February 3, 2014.
+This case is set for trial on September 14, 2014.

 Silverado Brothers v AT&T, et. al. Plaintiff contracted to perform street and sidewalk work for City.
 In contract, City indicated that utility lines had been identified and marked.
 When construction began, it was discovered that information from AT&T as to line location was incorrect.
 Work was delayed while AT&T's contractor, Bay Builders, re-located lines.
 When work commenced, it was discovered that lines had not been properly relocated, and work was again delayed.
 Plaintiff originally filed suit against AT&T and Bay Builders for \$800,000 in delay damages.
-Plaintiffs amended to include City as responsible party, based on representations that lines would be properly marked.
+Plaintiff amended its suit to include the City as a responsible party, based on representations that the lines would be properly marked.
 Bay Builders was dismissed from suit on a motion for summary judgment.
 AT&T has settled with Plaintiff.
 Plaintiff asserts a claim of \$600,000 against the City, which the City denies.
-This case is currently set for trial on November 4, 2013.
+This case is currently set for trial on April 14, 2014.

-Shavonda Bailey, et. al. v City of San Antonio, et. al. Defendant San Antonio police officers were involved in an altercation with Plaintiffs' decedent, Pierre Abernathy, requiring the use of tasers.
+Shavonda Bailey, et. al. v.
+City of San Antonio, et. al. Defendant San Antonio Police Officers were involved in an altercation with Plaintiffs' decedent, Pierre Abernathy, requiring the use of tasers.
 Mr. Abernathy suffered an episode of "excited delirium" and died.
-Plaintiffs sued the City and one identified and six unidentified police officers under 42 U.S.C.
+Plaintiffs' sued the City, one identified and six unidentified police officers under 42 U.S.C.
 Section 1983, alleging excessive use of force.
-This case was recently filed with the United States District Court, but has not yet been served on any Defendant.
+This case is not yet set for trial.

 Anthony Ortega, et. al. v.
-City of San Antonio, et. al. A San Antonio police officer was involved in a motor vehicle accident while allegedly in pursuit of a stolen vehicle.
+City of San Antonio, et. al. A San Antonio Police Officer was involved in a motor vehicle accident while allegedly in pursuit of a stolen vehicle.
 Plaintiffs' decedent, Laura Zepeda, was killed as a result of the incident.
 This lawsuit was recently filed and served on the City.
+Damages could be at the maximum cap of \$250,000.
+This case is not yet set for trial.